Greater Manchester is growing. That means more people want to live and work here and that more journeys are being made.

 Our Network is also a call to government for the political power and local accountability for Greater Manchester so that we can make the decisions needed to deliver the best sustainable transport network possible for the people and businesses of the city-region.

-Our Network has been designed to align with TfGM’s long-term 2040 Transport Strategy, highlighting the work that we aim to deliver in the next decade, and beyond, to make travelling in Greater Manchester easier for everyone.
+Our Network has been designed to align with Transport for Greater Mancester's (TfGM’s) long-term 2040 Transport Strategy (link opens in a new tab), highlighting the work that we aim to deliver in the next decade, and beyond, to make travelling in Greater Manchester easier for everyone.

 - Assessment into the future of Greater Manchester’s bus market has been completed and recommends franchising.